ethereum/portal-blog/pages/posts/light-clients.md

 ### What can we do with consensus light clients?

 Consensus light clients are those that follow the tip of the chain using the Beacon light client sync protocol.
-There are also clients, such as Helios and Succinct, that are working on achieving the same by verifying SNARKs over the sync protocol rather then verifyign the sync committee signatures - more on this later.
+There are also clients, such as [DendrETH](https://github.com/metacraft-labs/DendrETH) that are working on achieving the same by verifying SNARKs over the sync protocol rather then verifying the sync committee signatures - more on this later.

 Consensus light clients are useful for three main reasons: